Skip to main content

 Axis Crosstalk the HPG and HPS Dialogue

 The relationship between sex steroids and the GH/IGF-1 axis is bidirectional and mutually reinforcing.
-During puberty, a surge in both testosterone and GH drives the dramatic changes in and growth.
+During puberty, a surge in both testosterone and GH drives the dramatic changes in body composition and growth.
 This synergy does not cease in adulthood.
 Testosterone has been shown to amplify the pulsatility and amplitude of GH secretion.

 Conversely, GH and its primary mediator, Insulin-like Growth Factor 1 (IGF-1), also influence the HPG axis.
 IGF-1 receptors are present in the testes, and appropriate levels of IGF-1 are necessary for optimal Leydig cell function and steroidogenesis.
 Therefore, a decline in GH output can contribute to a reduction in testicular sensitivity and testosterone production.

 This creates a feedback loop where declining GH levels exacerbate the decline in testosterone, and vice versa.
 A clinical protocol that addresses only one of these axes leaves a significant portion of the age-related deficit untreated.
 The true power of a complementary approach lies in intervening in this negative feedback cycle from both sides.

 What Is the Molecular Basis for Peptide Synergy?